-Spices are an essential part of Indian cuisine.
-We use different kinds of whole and ground spices such as turmeric, cumin, cloves, peppercorns, and many more to make our food more delicious and flavorful.
-You can enhance any sweet or savory dish by adding a pinch or a few teaspoons of your favorite spices.
+Spices are an essential part of cooking.
+We use different kinds of whole and ground spices such as turmeric, cumin, pepper, and many more to add flavor, aroma, and color to our dishes, and make our food more enjoyable.
+They are not only magical ingredients in cooking but provide remarkable health benefits.

 2. Keep them in airtight containers

-3. Keep them away from moisture
+4. Keep them away from moisture

-4. Keep them organized
+5. Keep them organized

-5. Buy whole spices
+6. Buy whole spices

-6. Date your spices
+7. Date and label your spices

 Whether you buy ground or whole spices or packaging without labels, it is best to mention the opened-on date on the jars for your reference.
 This way you will know how long they’ve been on the shelf and discoloration and damp smell will let you know that it is time to toss them in the bin.